yeagerai/genworlds/README.md

 - ⚡ **Scalability:** Benefit from threading and WebSocket communication for real-time interaction between agents, ensuring the platform can easily scale up as your needs grow.

+# Running on Replit

+The easiest way to get started with the Genworlds framework is on Replit.

+Simply go [here]() and clone the the project, and start playing around.

+# Running locally
-# Requirements
+## Requirements

-Currently it needs to be run in a [Conda](https://docs.conda.io/en/latest/) environment, because some of the dependencies can only be installed with conda.
+Currently the framework needs to be run in a [Conda](https://docs.conda.io/en/latest/) environment, because some of the dependencies can only be installed with conda.

-# Installation
+## Installation
-## Conda
+### Conda
 Before installing the package with pip, you need to set up your conda environment.

 First, set up a new conda environment: